-The Department of Physics offers a limited number of highly competitive fellowships to some Ph.D. applicants, including the College of Science Distinguished Graduate Fellowship.
+The Department of Physics offers a limited number of highly competitive fellowships to some physics Ph.D. program applicants, including the College of Science Distinguished Graduate Fellowship.
 This fellowship includes a $34,000 stipend and research assistantship, and the opportunity to spend summers working alongside world-class researchers in the Department of Physics.
 Learn more.

 The Department of Physics offers a complete package of financial aid in the form of teaching assistantship positions, including a typical one-year stipend of $31,830 as well as full tuition and health care coverage.
 Learn more.

 Research and discovery are pivotal parts of what is being done in the Department of Physics at Northeastern University.
 Our renowned researchers not only work alongside our students, but also encourage individualism and creativity in all of their students’ research endeavors in programs such as condensed matter physics, nanophysics, biological physics, medical physics, network science, or elementary and particle physics.
 Learn more.